-In contrast to some papers in the literature relying on ONET data, we classify and make use of all ONET abilities and activities, rather than hand-picking a select one or few.
-We believe this strengthens the value of our results.
-The results suggest a high-quality match.
-Appendix Table 1 reports the five Brazilian occupations with the strongest requirements for each broad bundle and the five Brazilian occupations with the weakest requirements for each broad bundle.
-Chemical engineers are among the most cognitively-oriented occupations, while pyrotechnic detonators are among the most manual-intensive occupations.
+A glance at the data suggest a high-quality match and sensible results for the task content of Brazilian occupations.
+For example, chemical engineers are among the most cognitivelyoriented occupations, while pyrotechnic detonators are among the most manual-intensive occupations.
 Trash collectors are among the least cognitive-intensive and historians are among the least manually-oriented occupations.
 Car washers are among the most routine occupations, while musicians are among the least routine occupations in Brazil.
 By contrast, nurses are highly non-routine task intensive and knitters and weavers are among the least non-routine task intensive occupations in Brazil.

-The final step in calculating our main dependent variables aggregates over all workers (and their respective occupations) in an industry-municipality in a given year.
-Since the occupation information from 0NET is specific to the year 2000, the time variation in these dependent variables arises only because employers shift the workforce composition over time.
-Because our interest is in the relative shift of tasks across skill groups, we consider as our main dependent variables the cognitive-to-manual relative task intensity and the non-routine-to-routine relative task intensity in each industry-municipality and year.
-In column (1) of Table 3.3, we report average values, across all the industry-municipality cells, for these two variables (Panel A and B, respectively).
-In both cases, the relative value is always less than one, signaling Brazil's comparative advantage in lower-skilled tasks due to an abundance of lower-skilled labor.
-Over our time horizon, the relative importance of skilled (cognitive and non-routine) tasks in the workforce has marginally increased.
+The dependent variables aggregate over all workers, and their respective occupations, for each of these four aggregate bundles of attributes in an industry-municipality in a given year.
+Since the occupation information from ONET is specific to the year 2000, the time variation in these variables in our sample arises only because Brazilian employers change the workforce composition over time.
+Because our interest is in the relative shift of tasks across skill groups, we consider as our main dependent variables the cognitive-to-manual relative ability intensity and the non-routine-to-routine relative activity intensity in each industry-municipality and year.

 3.2.
-Digital technology
+Municipal technology adoption and industrial technology intensity